Mary Carey, Lady Carey

-Mary, Lady Carey (née Jackson, later Peyler; c.
+Mary, Lady Carey (née Jackson, later Payler; c.
 1609) was the author of poems and meditations.

-Mary Carey was the daughter of Sir John Jackson.
-She married Pelham Carey, son of Henry, 4th Lord Hunsdon (whom King James I had created Viscount Rochford on 6 July 1621; he was later created 1st Earl of Dover by King Charles I).
-She subsequently married George Peyler, although she was always known as Lady Carey.
+Mary Carey was the daughter of Sir Robert Jackson of Berwick-upon-Tweed.
+In June 1630 she married Pelham Carey, second son of Henry Carey, 1st Earl of Dover and his second wife Judith Pelham.
+She subsequently married George Payler, Surveyor-General of the Ordnance, although she was always known as Lady Carey.

+Mary Carey had seven children by her second husband, of whom five died in childhood.
+Her spiritual dialogue, meditations, and poems, written predominantly in response to her experience of loss and addressed to her 'loving and most beloved husband' circulated in manuscript.

+There are monuments to three of her children, Robert, Samuel and Maria, with marble busts of Mary and George in the Church of St Peter ad Vincula.